gsi-ee/stream/Readme.txt

 Current state:
-1) Preliminary working for ROC/nXYTER and ROC/GET4 combination
+1) First working implementation for:
+   ROC/nXYTER, ROC/GET4, TRB3/FPGA-TDC
-2) First try for nXYTER problem correction
+2) Working correction for nXYTER last-epoch problem
-2) Capable to correctly resolve multiple AUX problem!
+3) Capable to correctly work with AUX-based trigger
-3) Runs with lmd files from beamtimes.
-   See first.C macros in applications directory
+4) Failure detection in TRB3 readout
+5) Correct synchronization of streams with different number or with missing SYNC messages
+6) Also no-SYNC mode works - in optic case sync messages can be skipped completely from analysis
+7) Preliminary code for GET4 testing is implemented.
+   It allows to recognize different problems from measured pulser data
+8) Files from cern-oct12 (CERN/PS) and cern-gem12 (CERB/SPS)
+   beamtimes can be processed (at least primary data selection).
+   For GEM detector-mapping (second step) is implemented. can be processed.
+See applications folder for examples

 To be done in near future:
-1) Precise time calibration, was missing in onlinemonitor For a moment linear interpolation between two syncs are used
+1) Precise time calibration, was missing completely in onlinemonitor.
+   For a moment simple linear interpolation between two syncs are used
-2) Region-of-interests
+2) More complex rules for Region-of-Interests (RoI) definitions.
+   One could use correlation between several channels for that.
 3) No-trigger mode, when synchronized data delivered to next step
-4) GET4, TRB3, Spadic, MBS support
+4) Spadic, MBS, EPICS support -
 5) I/O for event data
+6) ROOT-only and ROOT-free running engines

 How to use package